katblankart/katblankart.github.io/_pages/workinprogress.md

 ## Regulation and market design of pharmaceutical and biotechnological markets

-- **Mind the gap!
-Explaining changes in multisource drug utilization over time - a decomposition approach.** with Sotiris Vandoros.
+- **Explaining why increases in generic use outpace decreases in brand name medicine use in multisource markets and the role of regulation.** with Sotiris Vandoros.
 Please email for a working paper.

 - **Online elicitation of Personal Utility Functions (OPUF): capturing health preferences on the subgroup and individual patient level**, with Paul Schneider, John Brazier, Ben van Hout, Nancy Devlin